rehierl/node-tree-outliner/1-0-mathematics/1-4-1-sequent.md

 * not sequent <=!=> in-sequent

 Note that, from now on, the terms "elements" and "values" are in general used
-synonymously: e.g. the values of a sequence are sequent => they appear sequently.
+synonymously: e.g. the values of a sequence are sequent, i.e. they appear sequently within a sequence.

 Note that confusion is inevitable, if a sequence contains one or more elements more than once.